You can talk about your emotions with practice, even if it feels uncomfortable at first.

 People generally like to feel happy, calm, and good.
 You might express these feelings by smiling, laughing, or indulging yourself.

 You might feel enjoyment when:

-If enjoyment and its related feelings feel elusive, try to take a look at other emotions or feelings are getting in the way, such as:
+If enjoyment and its related feelings seem out of reach, try to take a look at how other emotions or feelings may be getting in the way, such as:

 Everyone feels sad from time to time.
 This emotion might relate to a specific event, such as a loss or rejection.
 But in other cases, you might have no idea why you feel sad.